syncfusion-content/winui-docs/winui/TreeView/Interactivity.md

 ---
 layout: post
 title: Interacting with TreeView in WinUI | Syncfusion
 description: Learn here about the different interactions supported on Syncfusion WinUI TreeView control.
-And also explains about events associated with interactions in TreeView.
+And also explains the events associated with the TreeView
 platform: WinUI
 control: TreeView
 documentation: ug